 An impairment loss is calculated as the difference between an asset's carrying amount and recoverable amount.
+Losses are recognized in Statement of Profit An impartment toss is carculated as the uniference between an asset is carrying amount and recoverable amount.
 Losses are recognized in Statement of Profit and Loss and reflected in an allowance account.
 When the Company considers that there are no realistic prospects of recovery of the asset, the relevant amounts are written off.
 If the amount of impairment loss subsequently decreases and the decrease can be related objectively to an event occurring after the impairment was recognised, then the previously recognised impairment loss is reversed through Statement of Profit and Loss.
+Service

 The recoverable amount of an asset or cash-generating unit (as defined below) is the greater of its value in use and its fair value less costs to sell.
 In assessing value in use, the estimated future cash flows are discounted to their present value using a pre-tax discount rate that reflects current market assessments of the time value of money and the risks specific to the asset.
-For the purpose of impairment testing, assets are grouped together into the smallest group of assets that generates eash in flows from continuing use that are largely independent of the cash inflows of other assets or groups of assets (the "cash-generating unit").
+For the purpose of impairment testing, assets are grouped together into the smallest group of assets that generates cash in flows from continuing use that are largely independent of the cash inflows of other assets or groups of assets